Buying a House

 Get your finances together first

 It is always wise to confirm how much you can borrow before you go looking to buy a home.
-You should also keep in mind the additional ongoing expenses that you will need to cover when owning a house such as rates, insurance etc.
+You should also keep in mind the additional ongoing expenses that you will need to cover when owning a house, such as rates and insurance.

 List what you need

-It is important to look around at different house styles that you can afford if you have selected a specific suburb to live in.
+Look around at different house styles that you can afford in the area you want to live in.
 It can be disappointing if the house style you have in mind is not within your price range.

 Buying the first home you see

-Real Estate salespeople often report how they have shown a buyer dozens of homes but it is frequently the first home that the buyer saw (and really liked) that they ended up purchasing.
+Real estate agents often report that it is frequently the first home that a buyer sees (and really likes) that they end up purchasing.
 Salespeople are skilled at understanding what it is you are looking for and will do their best to select for you those homes that most closely match your needs.